 Common causes of epilepsy include brain trauma, stroke, Alzheimer’s dementia, and infections of the brain, especially brain abscess, encephalitis, meningitis, and AIDS.

-People can be born with abnormal brain fibers that cause epilepsy, a brain injury occurring at birth due to a medical error, metabolic disorders occurring at birth (including phenylketonuria), brain tumors, abnormally shaped blood vessels in the brain, illnesses that wreck brain tissue or the use of specific medications, such a tramadol, cocaine, antidepressants, and amphetamines.
-Epilepsy can occur at any age but usually begins between aged 5 years to 20 years.
-Family history of seizures predisposes a person to have seizures of their own.Signs and Symptoms of Epilepsy
+People can be born with abnormal brain fibers that cause epilepsy, a brain injury occurring at birth due to a medical error, metabolic disorders occurring at birth (including phenylketonuria), brain tumors, abnormally shaped blood vessels in the brain, illnesses that wreck brain tissue or the use of specific medications, such tramadol, cocaine, antidepressants, and amphetamines.
+Epilepsy can occur at any age but usually begins between ages 5 years to 20 years.
+A family history of seizures predisposes a person to have seizures of their own.Signs and Symptoms of Epilepsy

-Petit mal seizures or absence seizures are the mildest form of seizures.
+Petit mal seizures or absence seizures are the mildest forms of seizures.
 They often include only staring spells lasting fifteen seconds or less.
 The seizures often occur many times a day but can occur many months without actually being diagnosed or noticed.
-It can interfere with learning and can be misunderstood a being the result of misbehavior or an attention disorder.
+It can interfere with learning and can be misunderstood as being the result of misbehavior or an attention disorder.

 During the absence seizure, the person might stop walking and will start again in a few seconds or will stop talking for a few seconds.
-There is no falling in this type of seizure and the person is usually wide awake, thinking normally and unaware of having had the seizure after the seizure is over with.
-There is generally no movement but you can have fumbling of the hands, fluttering of the eyelids, chewing or lip smacking.
+There is no falling in this type of seizure and the person is usually wide awake, thinking normally and unaware of having had the seizure after the seizure is over.
+There is generally no movement but you can have fumbling of the hands, fluttering of the eyelids, chewing, or lip-smacking.

 Staring spells are common and the person is unaware of the seizure.
 It can be triggered by hyperventilation or flashing lights.